AFFILIATE MARKETING WITH GOOGLE ADS

 • Do keyword research with tools like Google Ads Keyword Planner, Ubersuggest, Ahrefs, Semrush, Search Metrics, etc.

-Since you already have a list of keywords by now you can use the most significant ones to search for further alternatives and long-tail keywords that you can include in your campaigns.
+Since you already have a list of keywords, you can use the most significant ones to search for further alternatives and long-tail keywords that you can include in your campaigns.

 • Set up a broad-match AdGroup or Campaign

-By using broad-match Google will trigger impressions for search terms it sees fit to the ones you provided it with.
-Use your most significant keywords for this method, give it an acceptable budget and low cpc bid, and monitor this closely make sure you are not spending too much on this.
-Let this run for some time until you have enough data to go through.
+Using broad-match, Google will trigger impressions for search terms that fit the ones you provided.
+Use your most significant keywords for this method, give it an acceptable budget and low CPC bid, and monitor this closely to ensure you are not spending too much on this.
+Let this run until you have enough data to go through.

-To find the search terms that were used to trigger your ads, select the campaign / AdGroup and go to Keywords > Search terms and select the metrics (columns) you would like to see.
-Now you can analyse the search terms that were used and pick the ones that performed best in terms of clicks, CTR or maybe even conversions.
+To find the search terms that triggered your ads, select the campaign / AdGroup, go to Keywords > Search terms, and select the metrics (columns) you would like to see.
+Now, you can analyze the search terms that were used and pick the ones that performed best in terms of clicks, CTR, or maybe even conversions.

 • You can go on Google and type in your most significant keywords in the search bar, Google will give you suggestions of long tail search queries which you can include in your campaigns.

 There are different approaches when it comes to budgets and bids.
-I usually use a careful approach where I rather start with low bids and budgets and move my way up instead of starting high and moving down.
-But it could happen that you will miss out on some keyword opportunities with this approach.
-The starting high moving down approach will deliver a lot more data to you but also cost you a lot more money.
+We usually use a careful approach where we would rather start with low bids and budgets and move our way up instead of starting high and moving down.
+However, you could miss out on some keyword opportunities with this approach.
+The starting high moving down approach will deliver much more data to you but also cost you a lot more money.

-In order to determine an initial bid I take a look at the Keyword Planner of Google Ads, which will give me an indication of what top of page bids are being used.
+To determine an initial bid, we look at Google Ads’ Keyword Planner, which gives us an indication of what top-of-page bids are being used.

 Example:

-Let’s say I want to promote a Lenovo Thinkpad offer and I am allowed to use the term “Thinkpad” for SEA but not the brand keyword “Lenovo”.
-I can then check in the keyword planner what range of CPCs are being used for “Thinkpad” related search terms.
+Let’s say we want to promote a Lenovo Thinkpad offer. we are allowed to use the term “Thinkpad” for SEA but not the brand keyword “Lenovo.” we can then check in the keyword planner what range of CPCs are being used for “Thinkpad” related search terms.

-1. Ad Group for the keyword “thinkpad” with a bid of 10 cents on ad group level.
+1. Ad Group for the keyword “ThinkPad” with a bid of 10 cents on an ad group level.

-2. Ad Group for the keywords that contain “thinkpad” with additional terms that define we have a special offer here with a bid of 30 cents on ad group level.
+2. Ad Group for the keywords that contain “ThinkPad” with additional terms that define we have a special offer here with a bid of 30 cents on an ad group level.

-As a daily budget I would use 5 to 10 Euros for this campaign.
+As a daily budget, we would use 5 to 10 Euros for this campaign.

-Now, already after one day I would check how those settings performed and make adjusted to the bids on keyword level to reach a satisfactory number of impressions for a reasonable price.
-I will continuously do so and at one point start optimising my bids based on actual conversion data, which I will explain in the optimisation chapter.
+Now, after one day, we would check how those settings performed and adjust the bids on the keyword level to reach a satisfactory number of impressions for a reasonable price. we will continuously do so and, at one point, start optimizing our bids based on actual conversion data, which we will explain in the optimization chapter.

-Once you gathered enough data you will also be able to automate the bid adjustments by using Target ROAS or Target CPA.
-You will also find more information about that in the optimisation chapter.
+Once you gather enough data, you can also automate the bid adjustments using Target ROAS or Target CPA.
+You will also find more information about that in the optimization chapter.

 Remember the audiences you created before?
 Well, now it is time to put them to use.